vaishnav-197/quizzer/README.md

-quizzer is a simple react ⚛️  Quiz  app
+    QUIZZER is a simple react ⚛️  QUIZ  app